Free Trial

 Analyst Upgrades and Downgrades

-Separately, JPMorgan Chase & Co. lifted their price objective on Anterix from $61.00 to $67.00 and gave the company an "overweight" rating in a report on Thursday, February 13th.
+Separately, JPMorgan Chase & Co. increased their price target on shares of Anterix from $61.00 to $67.00 and gave the stock an "overweight" rating in a research report on Thursday, February 13th.

 Institutional Trading of Anterix